-Senator Mehreen Faruqi, Greens Spokesperson for Lifelong Learning
+Senator Mehreen Faruqi, Greens Spokesperson for Education and Lifelong Learning

 From our first steps to retirement, the opportunity to learn and discover unlocks our potential and allows us to live a good life.